ossf/great-mfa-project/coupon_sending.md

 critical project's PRIVATE email address (or similar private channel), once they've agreed to accept the coupon codes.

+NOTE: This needs to be fixed, GitHub plans to distribute a form entry that would then give a coupon code.

 Improvements welcome!

 ## Sending coupon code text